-31/03/2022 £000s 31/03/2023 notes
+31/03/2022 (Restated) £000s 31/03/2023 notes

-535,113 41,073 PFI scheme liabilities Finance lease liabilities 504,758 40,188 i Ii
+504,757 PFI scheme liabilities 472,087 i

-5,890 Other liabilities 5,770 "
+41,073 Finance lease liabilities 40,187 ii

-582,076 550,716
+5,890 Other liabilities 5,770

-i Further information on PFI schemes appears in Note 11.
+551,720 518,044

-ii In 2019/20, the council entered into two leasing agreements in order to facilitate developments within the city.
+- Further information on PFI schemes appears in Note 11.
+The figure for PFI scheme liabilities shown above for the prior year has been updated for a prior year adjustment, which is set out in Note 23.1 below. - ii In 2019/20, the council entered into two leasing agreements in order to facilitate developments within the city.
 In relation to the new North/South stand at Headingley stadium, the council has leased in the new stand from the developer and leased it out to companies owned by the two resident sports clubs.
 Further, in order to encourage the development of creative industries, the council has leased in a building which it has subleased out for conversion to a TV and film studio.
 Long term finance lease liabilities totalling £40.2m are recognised under these arrangements at 31st March 2023.
 Long term debtors reflecting the future rentals due to the council from these properties are included within the balance sheet.